 DHCD will award additional points to projects to encourage design features that provide comfort and energy efficiency over the extended period of the project life and that assist DHCD in measuring energy conservation and sustainability outcomes.

-Six (6) points will be awarded in this category for projects that certify at the time of application to achieve Department of Energy (DOE) Efficient New Homes or comparable DHCD-approved energy savings certification or rating designation.
-Additional information can be accessed on the Efficient New Homes page on the DOE website.

-An additional two (2) points will be awarded for any project utilizing alternative energy (solar, geothermal, etc.) to reduce utility consumption of: water heating; heating and cooling; or electric usage for common areas or tenant units.

-Alternatively, an applicant can receive up to eight (8) points in this category based on the following:

-Six (6) points will be awarded to rehabilitation projects if the project sponsor commits to incorporate into the scope of work all energy conservation measures (ECM) that result in an overall energy savings of 30% or greater over pre-retrofit levels as verified by a qualified energy auditor, or all of the ECMs having a Savings to Investment Ratio (SIR) greater than 1.0 as determined by a comprehensive energy audit.
+Four (4) points will be awarded to rehabilitation projects if the project sponsor commits to incorporate into the scope of work all energy conservation measures (ECM) that result in an overall energy savings of 30% or greater over pre-retrofit levels as verified by a qualified energy auditor, or all of the ECMs having a Savings to Investment Ratio (SIR) greater than 1.0 as determined by a comprehensive energy audit.
 Gut rehabilitation projects, as defined in Section 3.13.3, are not eligible for these points.
 For projects utilizing new construction and rehabilitation, at least 50% of the units must be rehabilitation to qualify for points under this section.

-Four (4) points will be awarded to a rehabilitation project that does not receive the six (6) points above if the project sponsor commits to incorporate into the scope of work all ECMs that result in an overall energy savings of 20% or greater over pre-retrofit levels, or all of the ECMs having an SIR greater than 1.5 as determined by a comprehensive energy audit.
+Two (2) points will be awarded to a rehabilitation project that does not receive the four (4) points above if the project sponsor commits to incorporate into the scope of work all ECMs that result in an overall energy savings of 20% or greater over pre-retrofit levels, or all of the ECMs having an SIR greater than 1.5 as determined by a comprehensive energy audit.
 Gut rehabilitation projects, as defined in Section 3.13.3, are not eligible for these points.
 For projects utilizing new construction and rehabilitation, at least 50% of the units must be rehabilitation to qualify for points under this section.